isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 So, we see that 'Retinoblastoma (RB) in Cancer' is in the top spot with a score way above the #2 position.
 Why might that be?
-Well, PARP1 is involved in DNA damage repair, specifically through the NHEJ mechanism.
+Well, PARP1 is involved in DNA damage repair, specifically through the non-homologous endjoining (NHEJ) mechanism.
 Samples that are deficient in PARP1 are going to have a hard time repairing DNA breaks, which makes cancer more likely.
-So, RB1 might needed to take up the slack, and indeed it's known as a 'tumor suppressor protein'!
-When DNA is damaged, the cell cycle needs to freeze, which happens to be one of RB1's special tricks, and also probably why we see the next two top ranked pathways 'DNA Replication' and 'Cell Cycle'.
+So, RB1 might need to take up the slack, and indeed it's known as a 'tumor suppressor protein': when DNA is damaged, the cell cycle needs to freeze, which happens to be one of RB1's special tricks, and also probably why we see the next two top ranked pathways 'DNA Replication' and 'Cell Cycle'.